Diguits/domainmodeldesigner/README.md

-# domainmodeldesigner
+# DomainModelDesigner
-DomainModelDesinger is a tool to design domain models and generate code from it using a simple template engine.
+DomainModelDesinger is a tool to design domain models and generate code from them using a simple template engine.